 vSAN addresses all the challenges outlined above in an easy and flexible way.
 Rather than use hardware resources that were provisioned for resource-intensive, production workloads, one can tailor the build of a vSAN management cluster that is most fitting for these infrastructure-level services.
 For example, maybe many of your vSAN clusters comprise of dual processor hosts with high-performance storage devices, large amounts of RAM, and other customizations.
 In many cases, the management VMs serving the infrastructure have modest requirements and can run on vSAN ReadyNodes with fewer resources and value-based componentry.

 Management clusters running vSAN can easily adapt to change.
 Some smaller environments choose to run their log aggregators and infrastructure analytics applications in their management cluster.
-Resilience objectives can easily be controlled per VM or VMDK using storage policies.
 As the environment grows, resources can be added to that same cluster by scaling up or scaling out.
 Eventually, those specific workloads may be shifted to another cluster if the desire is to keep the management cluster relatively small.
+Note that with VMware Cloud Foundation (VCF), you may have additional infrastructure-level services running in the VCF Management Domain that will determine the hardware requirements for your environment.

-Recommendation: Configure a management cluster powered by vSAN ESA with at least 4 hosts.
-Using the ESA, one will be able to store data resiliently using space-efficient RAID-5 erasure coding while still having an additional host to accommodate for a sustained host failure, where the data can easily and automatically regain its prescribed level of resilience in those situations.
+Recommendation: Configure a management cluster with at least 4 hosts. vSAN ESA powered clusters will be able to store data resiliently using space-efficient erasure coding while still having an additional host to accommodate for a sustained host failure, where the data can easily and automatically regain its prescribed level of resilience in those situations.

 Since vSAN communicates over traditional IP networking, many environments have more flexibility when it comes to providing a switch topology that is independent of switchgear serving other clusters, versus their dedicated storage fabrics.
 This allows cluster design to address a desired result for the applications, rather than comply with a current constraint of hardware, or a topology.